tarunprof4/NLayerArchitecture-LooselyCoupled/README.md

 https://github.com/tarunprof4/NLayerArchitecture-TightlyCoupled

-The difference between tightly and loosely coupled is explained below via a use case.
+The difference between tightly and loosely coupled vs tightly coupled is explained below via a use case.

 # Use Case
 We need to switch the database from Mssql to MongoDB for both the repos.